-Koinonia [koy-no-nee-yah] means community.
-Koinonia was founded in 1980 by a number of university students who experienced a call from God to build a missionary community at the University of London.
-We change lives, minds and dinner plans.
-We're an ecumenical Christian student ministry.
-We aim at being an intentional community, whether it be through prayer, conversations, or time spent together.
-We have pub outings, weekends away escaping London, games nights, prayer events, and picnics.
+Koinonia was founded in 1980 by a number of university students who experienced a call from God to build a missionary community in the University of London.

 What We Do

-We meet every Thursday evening, and do a variety of things together.
-We have prayer events where we usually have a period of charismatic worship, followed by a talk from a guest speaker, discussion groups, some prayer time, and then we head to a nearby pub for drinks and a catch up.
-We also have parties, quiz nights, games nights, or other fun events where we can have a good time together and where newcomers can feel at home.
-Koinonia is open to absolutely anyone and involves students from all sorts of backgrounds.
-Come along and see why we think community is the bees knees!
+We have prayer meetings and worship nights where we usually have a period of charismatic worship, followed by a talk, discussion groups, some prayer time, and then we head to a nearby pub for drinks and a catch up.
+We also have parties, quiz nights, games nights, or other informal gatherings where we can simply enjoy each other's company.
+Koinonia welcomes everyone and involves students from all sorts of backgrounds.
+We hope to see you!

 When and Where We Meet

 As well as our weekly Thursday meetings, we have multiple weekends away every year, some in England and some abroad.
 They're the perfect opportunity to get away from the madness of London for a weekend and refresh amongst friends.
-In January we've had some stunning long walks in the snowy woods of Gilwell Park and in June enjoyed a glass of wine in the sunshine at Elm Tree Farm.
 We pray, worship, have time to reflect, eat great food, and build our community.